assarbad/ntobjx/README.rst

     premake4 vs2005

-For example to create all solutions and projects for VS 2005 through VS 2015 in parallel::
+For example to create all solutions and projects for VS 2005 through VS 2017 in parallel::

-    for %i in (vs2005 vs2008 vs2010 vs2012 vs2013 vs2015) do @premake4 %i
+    for %i in (vs2005 vs2008 vs2010 vs2012 vs2013 vs2015 vs2017) do @premake4 %i

 And don't worry, the names of the solutions and projects contain the version of Visual Studio and therefore won't clash.

-Personally I currently use VS 2005 to _build_ release versions, but VS 2015 to develop the utility.
+Personally I currently use VS 2005 to *build* release versions, but VS 2017 to develop the utility.

 Defects